Kush-Singh-26/NLP/RNN/CharRNN/README.md

 ---

-There is also another file
+- There is also another file `ChargenerateRNN`.
+- It is also a char level rnn trained on Shakespeare's text, to generate text like it.